 The wheel bearings in your car take a lot of abuse and, not surprisingly, why we get a lot of questions about wheel bearing noise and signs of bad bearings.
 But first thing’s first, what is a wheel bearing?
 A wheel bearing is a set of small steel balls which are held together in a metal ring called a race and help a wheel spin by reducing friction.
 Wheel bearings ride on a metal axle shaft and fits tightly inside the hub, a hollow piece of metal at the center of the wheel.
 The hub holds the lug bolts that you use to bolt the tire onto the wheel.
 Not only does a wheel bearing have to support the entire weight of your vehicle while it is traveling over rough roads, potholes and maybe the occasional curb, they also have to take the lateral forces of corners you take and have to do all that while allowing your wheel to spin at thousands of revolutions per minute.
 Unlike your engine bearings, your wheel bearings don’t have a constant supply of oil lubricating and cooling them, they have to be self-sufficient and also be sealed tight enough to keep road dust and water out of them.
 Bearings are used in all sorts of things we use every day so you might be interested to learn about more uses for bearings!

-No matter what type of bearing you have, the symptoms of a failed bearing are the same.
+No matter what type of bearing you have, bad wheel bearing symptoms are the same.
 A wheel bearing will usually fail due to pitting or small damage on the surface of the rollers or the bearing race.
-Both the surface of the rollers and the race is precision machined to tight tolerances and highly polished to allow the rollers to pass easily over the race with the addition of bearing grease for lubrication and cooling.
+Both the surface of the rollers and the race are precision machined to tight tolerances and highly polished to allow the rollers to pass easily over the race with the addition of bearing grease for lubrication and cooling.
 Over time the bearing will wear slightly, allowing microscopic pieces of metal into the grease.
 These microscopic pieces of metal, as well as any contamination that gets into the bearing, will wear away at the highly polished surfaces causing pitting and deformation.
 Since so much weight is riding on your wheel bearings, and so much load is put on them in corners, even the smallest amount of surface damage to your bearing can cause a lot of noise like a growling or humming or in some cases a grinding noise.